cloud-66-internal/help.cloud66.com/_starter/index.md

         <p><strong>Dockerfile</strong> &mdash; a Docker specification text document that contains all the commands a user could call on the command line to assemble an image (more compatible with development environments)</p>
     </li>
     <li>
         <p><strong>docker-compose.yml</strong> &mdash; a Docker specification file for making it easy to run your Dockerized application on your machine and mimic the Docker infrastructure.
-Ofcourse without all the extra ops stuff you need thanks to running Docker in production with Cloud 66 (more compatible with development environments)</p>
+Of course without all the extra ops stuff you need thanks to running Docker in production with Cloud 66 (more compatible with development environments)</p>
     </li>
     <li>
         <p><strong>service.yml</strong> &mdash; a Cloud 66 service definition file, which is used to define the service configurations on a stack (more compatible with production environments).</p>